brainiak/brainiak-aperture/README.md

 ## Data
 The notebooks include instructions for downloading and using data.
 All the data used is publicly available.

-### The following example notebooks require a different installation sequence
+### The following example notebooks require a different installation sequence:

 1. The [TFA notebook](notebooks/htfa/htfa.ipynb) comes with it's own Docker container, that includes all data and software required to run the notebook.
 You can follow the installation instructions in the notebook to run it.